Malta pushing refugees back into Libya war

 But the Libyan coastguard also intercepted and dragged back 400 more people from Libyan and international waters in the same period.

-"The coast guard has returned over 2,500 people to Libya this year.
+"The [Libyan] coast guard has returned over 2,500 people to Libya this year.
 Some were disembarked in Tripoli, hours after the main port in the city came under heavy shelling," the IOM said.

 And EU states' navies in the region have long faced accusations of working with the Libyans to stop people from coming.